Title:Construction of an Oxidative Stress Risk Model to Analyze the

 the expression of oxidative stress-related genes in HCC and their association with overall survival

 using diverse bioinformatics methods.
-A novel prognostic risk model was developed, and
+A novel prognostic risk model was developed, and the

-genes in different risk subgroups were analyzed to investigate the potential link between tumor immunity
+in different risk subgroups were analyzed to investigate the potential link between tumor immunity

 and oxidative stress-related features.
-The expression of model genes in actual samples was
+The expression of model genes in actual samples was validated

-measured in cell cultures.
+in cell cultures.

 Results: Four oxidative stress-related genes (EZH2, ANKZF1, G6PD, and HMOX1) were identified